 “I wanted to send a note about my daughter Grace.
 She had open heart surgery to fix a half dollar size hole in her heart at Children's Mercy.
 Every surgeon and cardiologist we talked to said she would have needed a transplant in 4 to 5 years because of the damage being done to her heart by the hole.
 Your test saved her life and we are forever grateful.
 We will be advocates of this testing continuing in the future.”
 Thanks, Angie

 Where do you draw the line in protecting your child?

-That is why Athletic Testing Solutions provides the ATS Heart Check.
-A thorough series of tests that help determine who is at risk for SCA as well as diagnosing underlying abnormalities like Marfan’s Syndrome, Valve Disorders, and Atrial Septal Defects.
+That is why Athletic Testing Solutions provides My-HeartCheckSM.
+A comprehensive heart assessment that helps determine who is at risk for Sudden Cardiac Arrest as well as diagnosing underlying abnormalities like Marfan’s Syndrome, Valve Disorders, and Atrial Septal Defects.
 By providing that knowledge to parents and medical professionals, they can take action to prevent these untimely events or deaths.
 In most cases, early detection can lead to corrective actions that will allow the child to live a more normal life.
 Again, where do you draw the line in protecting your child?

 ATS Medical Advisory Board